danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 ```
 ## Reading Langton's Ant

-Based on the above code, there are three areas can help you to slow down or zoom in the program.
+Based on the above code, there are three areas can help dlowing down or zooming in the program.
-1. `let grid_space = 5;`: You can try to change the value to 10 then you are able to see it at a bigger size.
+1. `let grid_space = 5;`: You can tchange the value to 10 then you are able to see it at a bigger size.
 2. `frameRate(20);`: Lower the frameRate value can help slowering down the program
 3. Within the `draw()` function, we have a for-loop where n is the steps of the ant.
-You may try to reduce the `n < 100` to `n < 1` in the line: `for (let n = 0; n < 100; n++) {`.
-Reduced the n value will instruct the program to only process n steps per frame.
+You may reduce the `n < 100` to `n < 1` in the line: `for (let n = 0; n < 100; n++) {`.
+Reducing the n value will instruct the program to only process n steps per frame.

 Intead of going through the code line by line, this part is more showing what each function does.

-- `function setup()`: This is more to setup the canvas size, initite ant's head direction, frameRate, color and to prepare drawing the background grid structure.
+- `function setup()`: This is more to setup the canvas size, initite the ant's head direction, frameRate, color and to prepare drawing the background grid structure.

 - `function draw()`: This is the main function to check against the two rules of Langton's Ant and change cells' color.